linyinfeng/myml/README.md

 ## Example

-Multiline term and bindings can be inputted by `:input` command.
+Multi-line terms and bindings can be inputted by `:input` command.

 ```text
 diverge = λ y . (λ x . x x) (λ x . x x)